justintkz/branched/README.md

 1. Install packages

-> Require that you have Node.js v8.x+ installed.
+> Require that you have Node installed.

 ```bash
 npm install